Breadcrumb

 Annual updates of the Health Workforce Simulation Model (HWSM) incorporate the most recent available supply and demand determinants.
 During each annual update, we review the latest literature on the occupations being modeled, trends in health care use and delivery, and health workforce modeling.
 We analyze the latest available data and explore whether new data sources could improve the theoretical underpinnings of HWSM and the projections.

 Outreach efforts to the associations representing the modeled health occupations and training institutions provide stakeholders the opportunity to offer feedback on the data, methods, and assumptions used to develop workforce projections.
 Many of these stakeholders give data to the research team—particularly data on starting year supply of health workers and the number and characteristics of graduates from training programs.
+Some associations have provided data on retirement expectations, hours worked, and capacity (used to estimate starting year gap between supply and demand) from association-sponsored surveys.
+Associations that have provided data include the American Psychological Association, American Podiatric Medical Association, American Physical Therapy Association, and the Pharmacy Technician Certification Board.
 States are invited to provide data from their licensure files, and nurse supply projections for some states use licensure data rather than rely on survey data.

 This module summarizes activities undertaken to validate the model and projections, discusses HWSM strengths and limitations, and explores efforts to improve the model.